 In 1917, one of the first official acts of a new MB borough council was a street name change.
 Two road names were changed to create Valentine Street.
 The old roads, divided by Riverdale Avenue (which was once called Fresh Pond Road), were Conover Road (eastside) and Manahasset Street (westside).
 Nearby Cherry Street, which is actually surrounded by Long Branch, is a noncontiguous part of Monmouth Beach.

-The Valentine bridge — at one time heavily trafficked and also owned by the county — was removed in 1965 with an agreement that the Patten Avenue Bridge would be improved (a promise fulfilled 40 years later).
+The 380-foot Valentine Street bridge — at one time heavily trafficked and also owned by the county — was removed in 1965 with an agreement that the Patten Avenue Bridge would be improved (a promise fulfilled 40 years later).
 Monmouth Beach officials had long wanted the decaying bridge removed but Long Branch city officials and area residents, and EAI employees wanted to keep the Valentine bridge open for access reasons.
 County officials at the time said the water under the bridge had the highest pollution count in the whole Shrewsbury River.